DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 The certificate must be the same as the one you used to enable TLS connections in your ODM release.
 For more information, see [Server certificates](https://www.ibm.com/docs/en/odm/9.5.0?topic=servers-server-certificates).

-## Manage a 'client' certificate to communicate with the ODM Runtime
+## Manage a client certificate to communicate with the ODM Runtime

 1. Generate a self-signed client certificate.